 Realizing the whole situation was much more trouble than they’d bargained for, the elders went back on their word and decided to hand Alcetas over to his rival.
 Refusing to be taken alive, Alcetas committed suicide.

 Antigonos then desecrated and abused the corpse of his rival for three whole days.
-He then abandoned the body, leaving it unburied.
+He ultimately abandoned the body, leaving it unburied.

 According to the story, the Termessian youth, disgusted with the elders’ betrayal, decided to arrange an elaborate burial for Alcetas.
 While no inscription explicitly mentions Alcetas, this intricately carved tomb is widely believed to be his final resting place.